All Episodes

 Jim, I appreciate the call.

-But the beauty of American democracy is that you, the voter, are going to get a choice between the vision that Jim just outlined of the point of view of the war and the point of view of the war of the people, like Cynthia McKinney, who believe that Bush actually uh set up the attack on the towers, that the more we fight terrorism, the more we create terrorism, etc.
+But the beauty of American democracy is that you, the voter, are going to get a choice between the vision that Jim just outlined of the point of view of the war and the point of view of the war of the people, like Cynthia McKinney, who believe that Bush actually set up the attack on the towers, that the more we fight terrorism, the more we create terrorism, etc.

 You're going to have the choice.

-It's called election.
+It's called elections.

 More after this.

-Uh Mr. Attorney General, welcome to the program.
+Mr. Attorney General, welcome to the program.

 How are you, Mr. Mayor?